cuba-platform/multitenancy-addon/README.md

 **Note**.
 Tenants don't have write access to entities without the `tenantId` attribute.
 It is also true for CUBA system entities.

-## CUBA system tenant-specific entities
+## CUBA System Tenant-Specific Entities

 Some of CUBA system entities are important for proper user experience: roles and permissions, filters on screens, files in the file storage, emails, search folders.
 You can make them tenant-specific simply by extending the entity and implementing `HasTenant` interface in child classes.